Kumbhaj/Airbnb-Data-Analysis/README.md

 ## Acknowledgments

 - Inside Airbnb for inspiring the data structure
-- Streamlit for the interactive web application framework
 - Python data science community for the excellent libraries
 - Streamlit for the deployment of the project
 - Kaggle for the Airbnb Open Dataset (https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata?select=Airbnb_Open_Data.csv)